 F0 (Presignal/PAS) The Presignal screen provides fields for changing the delay time or PAS.
-For details on Presignal selections, refer to "Presignal and Positive Alarm Sequence (PAS)" on page 86.
+For details on Presignal selections, refer to "Presignal and PAS Time" on page 90.
 From the Special Function Change screen, press the F key, then press the 0 key to display the Presignal Function screen.

 R0-R9 (Releasing Functions) The Releasing Function screen provides fields for changing releasing functions: Delay Timer, Abort Switch, Cross Zone, and Soak Timer.
-For details on releasing applications, refer to "NFPA Releasing Applications" on page 58.
+For details on releasing applications, refer to "NFPA Releasing Applications" on page 59.

-NOTE: The FCM-1-REL has an inherent two second delay, which must be factored into the DELAY and SOK (soak) times.
+NOTE: The FCM-1-REL has an inherent two second delay, which must be factored into the DELAY TIME and SOK (soak time) entries.